 Ryan cut his teeth working as a freelance, Director, DP, and Producer as well as by his stint as asst.
 Producer and Editor with the martial arts film company 1TEntertainment.
 His short, The Craigslist Files: Episode 1 – Donnie and Charlotte, was selected as a Best of New York film in last year’s 48 Hour Film Project festival.
 His short, Departure, has been selected for the Melbourne International Student Film Festival.

-Tomas Uhliarik, 2nd AD, VFX Support:
+Tomas Uhliarik, Associate Producer, 2nd AD: